 The law of negligence assumes that every person has a duty, in all conduct in their daily lives, to act as a reasonable person would.
 When driving a car, when building a home, when maintaining property, when designing or marketing a product, a person engaged in the activity must act reasonably.
 The “reasonable person” standard does not look at what a typical or average person would do, but instead is based on a sort of composite of community standards.
 In a personal injury case, the jury has the responsibility to determine whether the actions of the defendant were reasonable.
 Unreasonable actions are deemed a violation or “breach” of the standard of care.

 Negligence law requires two types of causation:

-- The wrongful act must also be the “proximate” cause of the injury—This essentially means that the type of injury that occurred must have been reasonably foreseeable by a person committing the wrongful act attributed to the defendant.
+- The wrongful act also must be the “proximate” cause of the injury, which means that the type of injury that occurred must have been reasonably foreseeable by a person committing the wrongful act attributed to the defendant.
 In other words, the injury must not have been the result of a wholly unpredictable event, or chain of events.

 Negligence law provides a basis for recovering actual losses.
-Even though a defendant may have acted carelessly, if there is no actual or provable loss, there will be no financial recovery.The following types of damages are available to accident victims:
+Even though a defendant may have acted carelessly, if there is no actual and provable monetary loss, there will be no financial recovery.The following types of damages are available to accident victims:

 - Compensatory damages: this type of damages includes both special and general damages